Groot Constantia Highlights

 - Taste 5 wines

 Experience Groot Constantia’s new Visitors Route, an all-in-one experience of the Manor House Museum, the original Cloete Cellar and the current production cellar, and includes a tasting of five wines as well as a genuine crystal Spiegelau wine glass which is yours to keep.
-The cellar tour and vineyard walk is self-guided, and available via an online app that can be downloaded free of charge.
-Groot Constantia is South Africa’s oldest wine estate, and has been producing wine since 1685.
+The cellar tour and vineyard walk are self-guided and available via an online app that can be downloaded free of charge.
+Groot Constantia is South Africa’s oldest wine farm and has been producing wine since 1685.
 Today, Groot Constantia is a national monument and heritage site, and one of South Africa’s most visited tourist attractions.

-Groot Constantia, established in 1685, was the first wine farm in South Africa.
+Groot Constantia Wine Farm, established in 1685, was the first wine farm in South Africa.
 It was founded by Simon van der Stel in an effort to teach farmers how to cultivate wine properly.
 By 1709 there were 70,000 vines on the farm, and Constantia wines had become well-known in Europe.
 In fact, even Napoleon was a fan!

 Closed on Christmas Day and Good Friday